Important Training Principles for Sprinting

 Author: Steve Bennett

-* Core stability is an area of strong focus from the start of any athletes career.
-The better their stability and posture the less problems they may have, the more effective they will be and the harder they can train.
+* Core stability is an area of strong focus from the start of any athlete's career.
+The better their stability and posture, the fewer problems they may have, the more effective they will be, and the harder they can train.

-* Stronger Abs & Back by Brittenham & Brittenham has a great range of exercises and explians trunk training brilliantly.
+* Stronger Abs & Back by Brittenham & Brittenham has a great range of exercises and explains trunk training brilliantly.
 The program recommends a large variety of trunk exercises performed perfectly.
-Athletes should aim in their programs for a good mix of core stability exercises possibly with a swiss ball and to progress from Ab/back conditioning exercises to strength exercises (as their condition improves) and then possibly for some athletes to Ab/back power exercises.
-The days of considering 3 sets of 50 situps as good ab work are gone.
+Athletes should include a good mix of core stability exercises in their training programs.
+Using a Swiss ball can be helpful.
+They should start with basic abdominal and back conditioning exercises.
+As their strength improves, they can progress to more advanced strength exercises.
+For some athletes, adding abdominal and back power exercises may also be beneficial.
+The days of considering three sets of 50 situps as good ab work are gone.

-I consider this a key area in helping an athlete to prevent trunk related injuries eg Hamstring tears.
+This is a key area in helping an athlete prevent trunk-related injuries, such as Hamstring tears.
 A stable trunk should also provide better balance and relaxation at high speeds.

 Some other stability exercises